lotusnprod/lotus-manuscript/manuscript.md

 Overall, the LOTUS initiative aims to make more and better data available.
 While we did our best to ensure high data quality, the current processing pipeline still removes a lot of correct entries and misses or induces some incorrect ones.
-Aware of those imperfections, our project paves the way for the establishment of an open and expandable electronic NP resource.
+Aware of those imperfections, our project hopefully paves the way for the establishment of an open, durable and expandable electronic NP resource.
-The design and efforts of the LOTUS initiative reflect our conviction that the integration of NP research results is long-needed and requires a truly open and FAIR knowledge base, with high quality data directly flowing from its source to Wikidata.
+The design and efforts of the LOTUS initiative reflect our conviction that the integration of NP research results is long-needed and requires a truly open and FAIR knowledge base, with high quality data directly flowing from its source to public knowledge bases.
 We believe that the LOTUS initiative has the potential to fuel a virtuous cycle of research habits and, as a result, *contribute to a better understanding of Life and its chemistry*.